icedq/icedq-docs/docs/embedded-cluster-online-platform-install.md

 4. Select Download from the internet option to download the application images.
 5. Next, see the [Configure & Deploy iCEDQ](embedded-cluster-icedq-install) for deploying the application.
-6. To setup additional node for multi node cluster, continue to Add nodes
+6. To setup additional node for multi node cluster, go to [Add Additional Nodes](embedded-cluster-add-nodes)